 Research Plan

 Research Method: The research method will begin by analyzing the state of the art.
 Then a data collection method will be devised followed by collecting the required data.
-The results will be analyzed through implementation of various ML algorithms and conclusions will be drawn.
+The results will be analyzed through implementation of various ML algorithms.

 Materials/Resources: